Nip it in the Bud: A 5 Step Plan for Employers to Prepare for Cannabis Legalization in Canada

 “Medical” vs. “recreational” cannabis use.
 Canadian law treats “recreational” (or “non-medical”) cannabis and its use, and “medical” cannabis and its use, differently.
 It’s important that employers understand this difference.

 - Medical.
 Since about 2001, cannabis used for medical purposes has been legal, if used in a manner that complies with the applicable laws.
 Currently, two laws govern the use, possession and distribution of medical cannabis in Canada: the Access to Cannabis for Medical Purposes Regulations, under which a person can only obtain a legal supply of cannabis from a federally licensed producer, which can only sell or provide it to a person who has a “medical document” provided by a medical or nurse practitioner; and the Narcotic Control Regulations (NCR), under which a health care practitioner can administer dried cannabis to, or prescribe or transfer it for, a person if the person is a patient under their professional treatment, and the dried cannabis is required for the condition for which the person is receiving treatment.
+And just as employers are figuring out how to deal with cannabis in the workplace context, insurers are figuring out how to deal with medical cannabis coverage claims in the casualty insurance context.
 The proposed new laws don’t impact this medical cannabis legal regime, which will continue to operate parallel to the newly proposed recreational cannabis legal regime.